This guidance is not award-year-specific and applies across award years.

 If the school has already returned an overpayment on behalf of a student who withdrew from a payment period or period of enrollment within the covered period as a result of COVID-19, the overpayment must be re-disbursed to the student and reversed in NSLDS.
 We are unsure how schools are to reverse the reported overpayment in NSLDS.
 Please contact NSLDS Customer Service for instructions.
 For a period of time, NSLDS is only accepting voicemail messages and email requests for customer service requests.

 "Covered period" refers to the fact that the May 15th Electronic Announcement now allows schools to apply the R2T4 waiver to: 1) payment periods or periods of enrollment that include March 13, 2020; or 2) payment periods or periods of enrollment that begin between March 13 and the later of December 31 or the last date that the qualifying emergency is in effect.
+The national emergency is now set to end on May 11, 2023.
 See AskRegs Q&A, How Do We Determine If a Withdrawal Was the Result Of a Qualifying Emergency Due To Coronavirus?, for important details.

 Remember, a standard term program can only use the payment period in the R2T4 calculation.
 A nonterm or nonstandard term program has a choice to use either the payment period or the period of enrollment in the R2T4 calculation.
 Therefore, it is NASFAA's understanding (because the EA language is unclear) that whichever period is used in the R2T4 calculation requires a determination of whether a student withdrew or owes an overpayment during that payment period or period of enrollment due to COVID-19.